 Carbon reductions

-An average new build home emits around 1.5 tonnes of carbon dioxide (CO2), so the annual carbon savings from energy use for all 600 new homes will be 900 tonnes.
+An average new-build home emits around 1.5 tonnes of carbon dioxide (CO2), so the annual carbon savings from energy use for all 400 new Passivhaus homes will be 600 tonnes.

 Lower energy bills

-The energy used in each home will be far lower than for a standard new build property.
-Over the course of a year, each home will generate at least as much energy as it uses, and many properties will actually create a surplus.
+The energy used in each home will be far lower than in a standard new-build property.
+Over the course of a year, each Passivhaus home will generate at least as much energy as it uses, and many properties will actually create a surplus.

-Total energy bills will be more than 50% lower than those for a new property built to standard building regulations (around £395 per year rather than £723).
+Total energy bills in the Passivhaus homes will be more than 75% lower than those for a new property built to standard building regulations.

 Upskilling of the local workforce